mparno/fenics-web/source/doc/programmers-reference/cpp/fem/VariationalProblem.rst

         * :cpp:class:`Variable,`

-    This class represents a (system of) partial differential equation(s) in variational form: Find u in V such that
+    A :cpp:class:`VariationalProblem` represents a (system of) partial differential equation(s) in variational form:

+    Find u_h in V_h such that

-        F_u(v) = 0  for all v in V'.
+        F(u_h; v) = 0  for all v in V_h',

+    where V_h is the trial space and V_h' is the test space.

-    The variational problem is defined in terms of a bilinear form a(v, u) and a linear for L(v).
+    The variational problem is specified in terms of a pair of _Form_s and, optionally, a set of _BoundaryCondition_s and _MeshFunction_s that specify any subdomains involved in the definition of the _Form_s.

-    For a linear variational problem, F_u(v) = a(v, u) - L(v),
-    the forms should correspond to the canonical formulation

-        a(v, u) = L(v)  for all v in V'.

-    For a nonlinear variational problem, the forms should be given by

-        a(v, u) = F_u'(v) u = F_u'(v, u),
+    The pair of forms may either specify a nonlinear problem

+       (1) F(u_h; v) = 0

+    in terms of the residual F and its derivative J = F':

+       F, J  (F linear, J bilinear)

+    or a linear problem

-        L(v)    = F(v),
+       (2) F(u_h; v) = a(u_h, v) - L(v) = 0

-    that is, a(v, u) should be the Frechet derivative of F_u with respect to u, and L = F.

-    Parameters:

-        "linear solvers": "direct" or "iterative" (default: "direct") "symmetric":      true or false (default: false)
+    in terms of the bilinear form a and a linear form L:

+       a, L  (a bilinear, L linear)

+    Thus, a pair of forms is interpreted either as a nonlinear problem or a linear problem depending on the ranks of the given forms.

-    .. cpp:function:: VariationalProblem(const Form& a, const Form& L, bool nonlinear=false)
+    .. cpp:function:: VariationalProblem(const Form& form_0, const Form& form_1)

         Define variational problem with natural boundary conditions

-    .. cpp:function:: VariationalProblem(const Form& a, const Form& L, const BoundaryCondition& bc, bool nonlinear=false)
+    .. cpp:function:: VariationalProblem(const Form& form_0, const Form& form_1, const BoundaryCondition& bc)

-        Define variational problem with a single Dirichlet boundary conditions
+        Define variational problem with a single Dirichlet boundary condition

-    .. cpp:function:: VariationalProblem(const Form& a, const Form& L, const std::vector<const BoundaryCondition*>& bcs, bool nonlinear=false)
+    .. cpp:function:: VariationalProblem(const Form& form_0, const Form& form_1, const std::vector<const BoundaryCondition*>& bcs)

         Define variational problem with a list of Dirichlet boundary conditions

-    .. cpp:function:: VariationalProblem(const Form& a, const Form& L, const std::vector<const BoundaryCondition*>& bcs, const MeshFunction<uint>* cell_domains, const MeshFunction<uint>* exterior_facet_domains, const MeshFunction<uint>* interior_facet_domains, bool nonlinear=false)
+    .. cpp:function:: VariationalProblem(const Form& form_0, const Form& form_1, const std::vector<const BoundaryCondition*>& bcs, const MeshFunction<uint>* cell_domains, const MeshFunction<uint>* exterior_facet_domains, const MeshFunction<uint>* interior_facet_domains)

+        Define variational problem with a list of Dirichlet boundary conditions and subdomains for cells, exterior and interior facets of the mesh

+    .. cpp:function:: VariationalProblem(boost::shared_ptr<const Form> form_0, boost::shared_ptr<const Form> form_1, std::vector<boost::shared_ptr<const BoundaryCondition> > bcs, const MeshFunction<uint>* cell_domains, const MeshFunction<uint>* exterior_facet_domains, const MeshFunction<uint>* interior_facet_domains)

-        Define variational problem with a list of Dirichlet boundary conditions and subdomains
+        Define variational problem with a list of Dirichlet boundary conditions and subdomains for cells, exterior and interior facets of the mesh

     .. cpp:function:: void solve(Function& u)